deltachat/deltachat-pages/en/gdpr.md

 In order to use push notifications, a unique identifier or token (Push Notification Token) is created after the app is downloaded and installed.
 This token allows Delta Chat servers to send notifications to the user's device.
 The token is generated and provided by the provider.
 The token is then stored on our systems and sent to the device at regular intervals to cause the app to retrieve new messages from the e-mail provider.
 Our systems have no knowledge of whether a message arrives or who may have sent a message.

 - Push Notification Provider for iOS systems are the Apple Services.
 If push notifications are enabled, the Apple Push Notification Service (iOS version) is used to provide this feature.
-For more information, please [visit](https://support.apple.com/en-au/guide/deployment-reference-ios/ior9d28751c0/web).
-You can find the privacy policy [here](https://www.apple.com/legal/privacy/).
+For more information, please visit [https://support.apple.com/en-au/guide/deployment-reference-ios/ior9d28751c0/web](https://support.apple.com/en-au/guide/deployment-reference-ios/ior9d28751c0/web).
+You can find the privacy policy under [https://www.apple.com/legal/privacy/](https://www.apple.com/legal/privacy/).

 - Push Notification Provider for Android systems is Google Firebase.
-The provider is Google Inc. and more information can be found [here](https://firebase.google.com/products/cloud-messaging/) and in Google's privacy policy at [here](https://policies.google.com/privacy?hl=en).
+The provider is Google Inc. and more information can be found under [https://firebase.google.com/products/cloud-messaging/](https://firebase.google.com/products/cloud-messaging/) and in Google's privacy policy under [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en).

 The aforementioned data will only be processed with your consent, in accordance with [Art.6 lit.a GDPR](https://gdpr-info.eu/art-6-gdpr/).